• +91-11-40539301

 Puzzles related to Hindi matras.

-Students were asked to learn poems and make video in both English and Hindi.
+Students were asked to memorize poems and create videos in both English and Hindi.

-A special assembly was conducted on Independence Day where students enacted different National Heroes of India and said a few lines on them.
+A special assembly was held on Independence Day where students portrayed different National Heroes of India and delivered speeches about them.

 Class II